arm61/pylj/docs/source/molecular-dynamics.md

 :pyobject: velocity_verlet
 ```

-If a particle moves further than half the cut-off in one step, the timestep is too long or the run has already diverged, and the integrator stops with a message that says so.
+If an atom moves further than half the cut-off in one step, the timestep is too long or the run has already diverged, and the integrator stops with a message that says so.
 The forces evaluated at the new positions are returned and kept for the next step, which is why the simulation stores `forces` beside the configuration; step 2 of the algorithm is the last thing step 3 does.
 Running both on the same configuration gives the same result:

 ```{code-cell} python
 ours, our_forces = verlet_step(